Estonia's contribution to rebuilding Afghanistan

 Estonia’s contribution to strengthening Afghanistan’s central government

 At the Kabul Conference held in 2010, Estonia accepted the obligation to direct at least 50% of its development aid through Afghanistan’s central government by the year 2012.
-In connection with this commitment, in 2011 Estonia allocated 225,000 euros through the Afghanistan Reconstruction Trust Fund (ARTF) managed by the World Bank.
+In connection with this commitment, Estonia supports annually Afghanistan Reconstruction Trust Fund (ARTF) managed by the World Bank.
 Various different sectors throughout Afghanistan are funded through the ARTF, including areas that are prioritised in Estonia’s development co-operation like health care and education.
 For example, with the support of the ARTF over 800 new schools have been built and over 45,000 teachers have received training.
 More than 3,000 km of roads have been repaired in rural areas and great emphasis has been placed on renovating the country’s energy supply system.
 The ARTF also contributes directly to the development of the health care sector in Helmand Province, which is a priority for Estonia, through the ARTF Strengthening Health Activities for Rural Poor project (SHARP) – more specifically through the Basic Package of Health Services (BPHS) and Essential Package of Hospital Service (EPHS) programmes.

 Estonia's special mission and civil officials in Afghanistan